rxavier/poniard/README.md

 # Usage/features

 ## Basics
-The API was designed with regression and classification tasks in mind, but it should also work with time series tasks provided an appropiate cross validation strategy is used (don't shuffle!)
+The API was designed with classic regression and classification tasks in mind, and it should also work with time series tasks provided an appropiate cross validation strategy is used (don't shuffle!)

 The usual Poniard flow is:
 1. Define some estimators.
 2. Define some metrics.
 3. Define a cross validation strategy.
 4. Fit everything.
-5. Print the results.
+5. Show the results.

 Poniard provides sane defaults for 1, 2 and 3, so in most cases you can just do...